We suffer more in imagination than in reality.”

 Aside from genetic disorders or physical damage to the brain (stroke, disease, injury), low self-esteem is at the heart of most people's emotional problems.
 These include:

-Most people are inflicted with some of these issues at some level in their lifetimes.
-True, long-lasting, low self-esteem inflicts severe hardship on those possessing it as well as their families and associates.
+Most people experience these issues at some point in their lifetimes.
+True, long-lasting low self-esteem inflicts severe hardship on those possessing it, as well as on their families and associates.

 The cause of low self-esteem can be reduced to one word: Fear.
 That is an entire topic on its own.